Frequently Asked Questions

 What does the program cost?
 There is no cost for the companies at this time.
 Burton D. Morgan Foundation and Richard J. Fasenmyer Foundation are collaborating to support Scalerator NEO to strengthen the entrepreneurial spirit in Northeast Ohio.

 How will companies be chosen?
 A Selection Committee made up of regional business leaders and Scalerator faculty will evaluate the applicants, conduct interviews and select the companies.

 How many companies will be chosen for each cohort?
 The Selection Committee will select a diverse group of about 15 to 20 growth-minded business leaders.

 Is Scalerator NEO looking for companies from specific industries or sectors?
 No. All types of businesses that meet the revenue criteria and are run by business leaders committed to growth will be considered.

 Are there other criteria beyond revenue that will be used to pick the class?
 The Selection Committee will be looking for highly-motivated entrepreneurs and leaders committed to accelerating their company’s growth.
 A diverse class of entrepreneurs eager to learn with others will enhance the value of the program.
-The entrepreneur/owner will need to commit to attending all of the workshops and engaging members of their leadership team in individual workshops.
+The entrepreneur/owner will need to commit to attending all of the workshops, engaging members of their leadership team in individual workshops, and attending a peer-to-peer meeting between each session.
 In addition, participating companies need to be able to scale their growth (rather than simply grow by acquisition or one customer at a time.)

 When will the selections be made?
 Interviews will occur on a rolling basis, and the Selection Committee will make its final selections by March.

 When will the Scalerator NEO workshops begin?
-April (each year).
+April (annually).